 How To Deflect That You Were Wrong About HANA

-A little while ago I began to notice a pattern in the rhetoric with people I would debate, which is the topic of the article How to Deflect That You Were Wrong About HANA.
+A little while ago, I began to notice a pattern in the rhetoric with people I would debate, which is the topic of the article How to Deflect That You Were Wrong About HANA.
 This described an argumentative style that moved away from the main proposals of HANA when challenged on them, to stating that HANA was “so much more” than a database.
-Then the topic was changed to the HANA Cloud Platform or to HANA Studio, etc..
-SAP had simply come up with a number of products and had slapped the name HANA on them.
-This created a lot of confusion but allowed HANA proponents to essentially move the topic in other areas, and to declare that HANA was a “platform.”
+Then the topic was changed to the HANA Cloud Platform or HANA Studio, etc..
+SAP had simply come up with several products and had slapped the name HANA on them.
+This created a lot of confusion but allowed HANA proponents to substantially move the topic in other areas, and to declare that HANA was a “platform.”
+We covered the accuracy of the information providers around HANA in the article Who Got it Wrong and Who Got it Right on HANA?

 The word from inside of SAP under brackets of “you did not hear this from me, but ..”
 SAP now realizes that it cannot come anywhere near approaching the uptake of HANA that they had hoped.